js-d-coder/lsi-python3/README.md

 # lsi (a command-line utility)

-ls command alternative (not a replacement).
+`ls` command alternative (not a replacement).
 Output is either cleanly formatted table or string of null terminated file names parseable by xargs command.
 Default behaviour is to show only non-hidden files and directories of directory passed or current directory if no directory is given, in table format.
+It attempts to solve some problems with traditional UNIX ls command:

+* Output is in table format and not garbled like in traditional UNIX `ls` command.
+(See screen shot below)
+* File names is _single qouted_ to help distinguish files with spaces in their names.
+(See screen shot below)
+* You can safely parse its output.
+(See explanation below)

+Any improvement or feature addition request is most welcome.
+I will be adding more features myself in future.

 Written in Python for UNIX like OS
 Requires Python version 3.3 or later
 Version 2